Envelopes of the Thurston metric on Teichm\"uller space: Extendability

 \subsection{Extendability}

 Recall that any pair of distinct points $(X,Z)$ determines a harmonic stretch line $\HSL(X,Z)$ proceeding from $X$ through $Z$.
-Notice that $X$ cuts $\HSL(X,Z)$ into a harmonic stretch half-infinite segment and a harmonic stretch ray: the segment ends at $X$, and the ray starts at $X$.
+Notice that $X$ cuts $\HSL(X,Z)$ into a harmonic stretch half-infinite segment and a harmonic stretch ray: the segment ends at $X$, and the ray starts at $X$. \begin{definition} We denote by $\HSR(X,Z)\subset\HSL(X,Z)$ the harmonic stretch ray that starts at $X$, and by $\HSL^-(X,Z)$ the harmonic stretch ray that ends at $X$. \end{definition}